AvatarJoshi/copd_project/README.md

 - Data visualizations for COPD and many of its corresponding risk factors exist in isolation.
 However, to our knowledge, **there has yet to be a data visualization that displays the burden of COPD and its risk factors all in one place.**

-- In addition, given the large amount of data available at the US county level for COPD and its corresponding risk factors, **we believe that linear regression based machine learning model (RandomForestRegression or XGBoost Regressor) or DeepLearning (using a Linear output function) could be deployed to predict the burden of COPD in US counties.**
+- In addition, given the large amount of data available at the US county level for COPD and its corresponding risk factors, **we believe that linear regression based machine learning model (RandomForestRegression) or DeepLearning (using a Linear output function) could be deployed to predict the burden of COPD in US counties.**

 ## Motivation

 COPD remains a threat to global public health and is the 4th leading cause of death in the United States.
 It has a negative impact on people's quality of life affecting daily activities and mental and emotional health.
 Therefore, we want to use the skills we learned from this bootcamp to create a model and visualization that can help predict the burden of COPD in US counties.
 Data visualizations and predic

-## Questions to Answer
+## Key Objectives

-- Can machine learning be used to accurately predict levels of COPD in US counties?
+- Use machine learning to predict levels of COPD in US counties
-- Which States / US Counties have the highest levels of COPD?
-- Which behavioral or environmental factors are most predictive for COPD?
-Smoking, air quality, worksite exposure (coal mines)?
-- Which demographic factors are most predictive for COPD?
-Male vs female, age, rural vs urban, race
+- Create a heatmap that displays the burden of COPD in each county